Ren0k/Project-Atmospheric-Drag/README.md

 The main 'gotcha' is the value of (Cd x A) or CdA, which is very dynamic.

-Before we dive in, here a full overview of the 'types' of drag, modifiers and influencing factors:  <a name="dragoverview"></a>
+This is a full overview of the 'types' of drag, modifiers and influencing factors:  <a name="dragoverview"></a>

 #### **Drag Cubes**
 - 6 Dragcube Surfaces per Body Part